detox - Man Page

 Sequences

 detox is driven by a configurable series of filters, called a sequence.
 Sequences are covered in more detail in detoxrc(5) and are discoverable with the -L option.
-Some examples of default sequences are iso8859_1 and utf_8.
+The default sequence will run the safe and wipeup filters.
+Other examples of pre-configured sequences are iso8859_1 and iso8859_1-legacy, which both provide transcoding to UTF-8, and then finish with the safe and wipeup filters.

 Options